5 Ways to Feel More confident in Bed

 4. Get protected.

-Worrying about STIs or unintended pregnancy can definitely make sex less fun.
-Have a plan for birth control and STI prevention before things get going, so you can spend more of your energy being present and enjoying the moment.
+For some, worrying about STIs or pregnancy can make sex less fun.
+Having a plan for birth control and STI prevention before things get going is nice because you can spend more of your energy being present and enjoying the moment and less energy worrying.
 For access to all the methods of contraception for free or at a low-cost, make an appointment to talk to a provider at your nearest The Right Time health center.

 5. Check in with yourself.